 You should be filing your tax declaration through the online portal… unless you are without Internet access or you are filing for the very first time and do not yet have a French tax identification number (numéro fiscal).
 In these cases, you can mail in a paper tax declaration.

 Well, there are always exceptions, aren’t there? 😜

 5. If you are married or have a PACS, a joint tax return is required.

 Aside from the first year of your union, filing single is not an option.
-It is required that you and your partner file a joint tax return if you have a legal union such as a marriage or a PACS.
-This is generally more beneficial for you anyways since your combined income will be considered together as a household (un foyer).
+It is required that you and your partner file a joint tax return if you have a legal union such as a marriage or a PACS, unless you meet one of the exceptions.
+This is generally more beneficial for you as a couple anyways since your combined income will be considered together as a household (un foyer).
 Filing a joint tax return often translates into a reduction in taxes owed.

 6. French tax deadlines depend on where you live.

 The tax filing portal generally opens in April every year.
 If you are declaring your income electronically, the deadline for filing depends on which department in France you live in.
 The deadlines span a few weeks, from the end of May to the beginning of June.